piraces/hello/description.md

 ### Why use it?
 1. Consistent development environments.
 All developers use the same OS, libraries, etc.
 2. You only need Docker.
-You don't need to install a bunch of language environments on your machine.
+Install a bunch of language environments on your machine is not needed.
-3. It's easy to use.
+3. Easy to use.
 4. Save time.
-5. And more...

 ### Components of docker
 1. A <b>container</b> is a stripped-to-basics version of a Linux operating system.